Haivision/srt/docs/handshake.md

 - `HS_EXT_KMREQ`: if using encryption, defines encryption block
 - `HS_EXT_CONFIG`: informs about having extra configuration data attached

-The above schema shows the HSv5 packet structure that can be split into three parts:
+The above schema shows the HSv5 packet structure, which can be split into three parts:

 1. The Handshake data part (up to "Peer IP Address" field)